Europe's vaccine rollout hit by doubts over J&J, AstraZeneca shots

 The potential risks with blood clots comes on top of an angry row between the European Commission and AstraZeneca, after the drugmaker delivered only a fraction of the vaccines ordered by Brussels.

-A spokesman for the EU Commission said it was keeping all options open for 2022 and beyond but declined to comment on the contracts.
+A spokesman for the EU Commission said it was keeping all options open but declined to comment on the contracts.

-The clotting issue has so far been confirmed to have affected only a handful of millions of people vaccinated with the shots, leaving authorities facing a difficult public health dilemma, exacerbated in many countries by widespread public suspicion of vaccines in general.
+The clotting issue has so far been confirmed to have affected only a handful of the millions of people vaccinated, leaving authorities facing a difficult public health dilemma, exacerbated in many countries by widespread public suspicion of vaccines in general.

 The FDA said there had been one reported death from the rare blood clotting condition among recipients of the J&J vaccine, while another person was in a critical condition.